amr15/examples/README.md

 The umi cutoff is currently chosen by visualizing the nGene plotted against the nUMI for all cells.
 Cells that have an abnormally high number of UMI for a given number of genes are considered to be doublets.
 To estimate k we can use Sqrt(n) where n is the number of cells as a rough estimate.

-### c) Identify cell type specific marker genes and write two tables (list of marker genes for each cluster & the average umi for each cluster)
+### c) Identify cell type specific marker genes

 Usage: identify_clusters(seurat_object, # of clusters, 'name_of_sample')

-Note:The name of sample will be used to name the output files, and the # of cells in each cluster will be outputted to the screen
+The name of sample will be used to name the output files, and the number of cells in each cluster will be outputted to the screen.
+For each cluster a table with a list of signficantly up or downregulated marker genes as well as a table with the average UMI for each gene will be outputted.

 ### d) Create a heatmap of the cell type specific genes  (python script)
+The input is a matrix of the average umi for each gene in each cell type (cluster).
+The outputs are:
+  1) A normalized heat map (z-score)
+  2) raw unnormalized heatmap
+  3) A csv table showing the order of genes in the normalized and unnormalized heatmap